conda-forge/qiskit-terra-feedstock/README.md

 Package license: Apache-2.0

-Summary: DK for working with quantum computers at the level of extended quantum circuits, operators, and primitives.
+Summary: SDK for working with quantum computers at the level of extended quantum circuits, operators, and primitives.

 Development: https://github.com/Qiskit/qiskit